-Cadbury Cake is three rich layers of chocolate cake topped with creamy vanilla frosting and decorated with delicious caramel sauce and Cadybury eggs.
+Cadbury Cake is three rich layers of chocolate cake topped with creamy vanilla frosting and decorated with delicious caramel sauce and Cadbury eggs.

 One of my favorite things about Easter is Cadbury Eggs.
 Every year I count down the days until I can get my caramel egg fix.
 I get so excited when I start to see the Easter aisles going up in my local store.
 This year I couldn’t help but turn my favorite eggs into this decadent Cadbury Cake.